johngodlee/geotaster_git_workshop/index.md

 ### <a href="#section10"> 10.
 Getting the most out of Github as an academic</a>

 This workshop will teach you about the basics of using the Git version control software.
 In particular it will focus on how it can be used to enrich your academic research, making collaborating with other researchers more efficient and organised.
+This workshop isn't a definitive guide to Git, it merely serves as an introduction.
+If you want to pursue the topic further, follow the resources found at the end of this page.